BoykaFramework/boyka-cli/README.md

 This will ask a set of questions to the user and depending on their answers, it will configure the Mobile config.

 If the default config path is not `src/test/resources`, then you can set the config path by using the optional param of `--path <path/to/config>`.

+### `boyka doctor`

+This command will check whether your machine setup for Boyka Framework is done properly or not.

+If there is any problem in the setup, the assistant will accordingly suggest solution to fix the problem.

+### `boyka init [name]`

+This will create Maven project on your machine along with the config file for Boyka Framework.

+This will also add sample tests for API, Web, Android and iOS applications.